openheartmind/WISDOM/admin/content_record.md

 🔗 https://github.com/openheartmind/WISDOM

 You’re also invited to come with a few ResBaz contributions in mind —- talks, gestures, or efforts (big or small!) that you feel made a positive difference to the community, so we can value them together. 💛

+#### Materials or equipment required
+Participants are encouraged to bring a laptop or tablet to complete evaluations during the hands-on component of the workshop.
+However, a device is not strictly required—we will have alternative participation options available to ensure everyone can take part in the activity, regardless of tech access.

 ### Speaker bio
 Dr. Cooper Smout is a neuroscientist, designer, and open science advocate working at the intersection of collective sensemaking, participatory governance, and systemic reform.
 He founded Free Our Knowledge, a collective action platform for academic reform, and Open Heart + Mind (OHM), a charitable organisation developing open-source tools to empower diverse communities.
 His current work centres on Metavaluation—a protocol for participatory evaluation that generates transparent, interoperable value metrics to support fair recognition and reward, decentralised coordination, and collective governance across research and commons-oriented ecosystems.